judedaryl/MEAN/README.md

 MongoDB, Express, AngularJS, NodeJS

 This will be a step-by-step walkthrough with explanation and codes.
-No worries if you have trouble with the code, the final codes are posted below.
+No worries if you have trouble with the code, you can check the codes in the folders inside this git.

 ## Setting up a back-end server (Node using Express and MongoClient)